ebranlard/matlab2fortran/README.md

         - when removing duplicates from the stack, don't loose data
         - Solved Bug for parenthesis in case like: if (a) && b which needs to give ((a) .and. b)

+* 16/10/13 : From now on, revisions will only be listed vith git commits